thediamonder11/mysticjobs/README.md

 # MysticMC Job page
 The MysticMC Job application page is run on a replit page.
+I use replit to host the website because it is a mostly reliable service.
+I connected to domain using a redirect instead of linking it to replit.
+This is why different pages don't show different links.